vorpalnet/blade/SECURITY.md

 - Mutual TLS outbound: point a `RestConnector` `tls.keyStore` at `identity.p12` against an endpoint requiring client certs (the generated cert carries EKU clientAuth).
+- WebRTC browser authentication, which has run only against unit tests here.
+  After deploying `blade-phone` and `webrtc`, and setting `jwt.jwksUri` in `webrtc.json` to the phone's JWKS URL:
+  1. `curl -k https://<admin>:7002/blade/phone/api/v1/jwks.json` from an
+     **engine** node — it must return a `keys` array with no admin session.
+If that call fails, nothing else will work, and the gateway will say "misconfigured (jwksUri)" rather than guess.
+  2. `curl -k https://<admin>:7002/blade/phone/api/v1/token` with no cookie must redirect to the login form, not mint anything.
+  3. Register in the phone: the vorpal log should show `webrtc: <user>@<domain> registered on this node as '<user>'`, and the page should read "verified by the gateway".
+  4. Two tabs, two addresses (`alice@…` and `bob@…`), call one from the other — the browser-to-browser path, and the reason `allowChosenAddress` defaults on.
+  5. The hijack case, which needs devtools: register normally, then edit the `session.connect` frame's `aor` so it differs from the one in the token.
+     The gateway must refuse with "token … grants X, not Y".
+Editing the page's address field alone will *not* reproduce it — the token is minted for whatever that field says, so the two agree and the socket is allowed.
+That is the mode working as configured, not the check failing.

 ## Open items (next refinement)